At Arizona sheriff's trial, Latino driver tells of humiliation

 The 80-year-old lawman testified under oath on Tuesday he was against "anyone racial profiling" and denied his office arrested "people because of the color of their skin."

-The sheriff, who is seeking re-election to a sixth term in November, has been a lightning rod for controversy over his aggressive enforcement of immigration laws in the state, which borders Mexico, as well as his investigation into the validity of President Barack Obama's U.S. birth certificate.
+The sheriff, who is seeking re-election to a sixth term in November, has been a lightning rod for controversy over his aggressive enforcement of immigration laws in the border state with Mexico, as well as his investigation into the validity of President Barack Obama's U.S. birth certificate.

 The suit was brought against Arpaio and his office on behalf of five Hispanics who say they were stopped by deputies because they were Latino, which Arpaio denies.